lorrainescanlon/wild_atlantic_wares/README.md

 #### Navigation Bar
  - Navbar with website name, and page navigation links.
  - If user is authenticated/logged in they are presented with appropriate navigation links.
- - An active link is highlighted ?? text.
+ - An active link is highlighted.
  - The search box is located to the left of the navigation bar and colapses to the burger menu on mobile devices.

  ![Nav Bar](/static/docs/images/)